Welcome to the Seedcase design documentation!

-Documentation on the architecture design of our Seedcase Products.
-A software’s architecture that is well documented and described is (or should be) the first place to look when trying to understand it and how it works.
-The design documentation is a way of providing an overall map of our software (or its output) without getting into highly specific technical details.
-It is also used to communicate the goals, general structure, requirements, and uses of the software to both technical and non-technical people.
-Along with the design documentation, we also document and post the reasons
+The design documentation is a way of providing an overall map of our software and the principles we follow when developing it without getting into specific technical details.
+It is also describes the goals, general structure, requirements, and uses of the software to both technical and non-technical users and stakeholders.

 Warning